 To create an international shipment in the PayPal Shipping Center, you will follow the same process as creating a domestic shipment and then add a Customs Form to your order.

-A Customs Form declares all of the items contained within a shipment when that shipment crosses international borders.
+A Customs Form declares all items contained within a shipment when that shipment crosses international borders.
 Customs agencies require Customs Forms to help them regulate the flow of goods in and out of each country.

 You must create customs declarations for each unique item in your shipment.
 Multiple quantities of the same item can be declared on a single customs declaration.